-ENGL 2185 - Classical Mythology (3L)(3CR) Focuses on Greek myth and legend.
+(3L)(3CR) Focuses on Greek myth and legend.
 Included as background are geography, history, excerpts from literature, and theories of interpretation.
-Prerequisites: ENGL 1010.
-ENGL 1020 recommended.

-ENGL 2210 - English Literature I (3L)(3CR) A survey of British literature from the Anglo-Saxons to the 18th century.
+ENGL 2210 - English Literature I

+(3L)(3CR) A survey of British literature from the Anglo-Saxons to the 18th century.
 Emphasis is on reading, discussing, and writing about important works in our literary heritage.

+ENGL 2220 - English Literature II (3L)(3CR) A survey of British literature from the early 19th century to the modern period.
+Emphasis is on reading, discussing, and writing about important works in our literary heritage.
 Prerequisites: ENGL 1010.
 ENGL 1020 recommended.

-- ENGL 2220 English Literature II (3L)(3CR) A survey of British literature from the early 19th century to the modern period.
-Emphasis is on reading, discussing, and writing about important works in our literary heritage.
-Prerequisites: ENGL 1010.
-ENGL 1020 recommended. - ENGL 2225 Playing with Shakespeare: Literature in Performance
+ENGL 2225 - Playing with Shakespeare: Literature in Performance

 (4L)(4CR) A fresh look at Shakespeare, aimed at engaging students' interests and increasing their appreciation and enjoyment of his works.
 Will include study of a variety of different performances.
 Will examine and respond to the interpretations of actors, directors, and literary critics in order to arrive at a more complete understanding of Shakespeare's plays, both as literature and performance.

 Prerequisites: ENGL 1010, or permission of the instructor.
 ENGL 1020 recommended.
 Cross-listed: (Cross-listed as ENGL 2225.)
-ENGL 2230 - Introduction to Shakespeare

-(3L)(3CR) Students are introduced to the works of Shakespeare through careful reading (and re-reading) of representative major plays and/ or sonnets in order to become acquainted with Shakespeare's dramatic and poetical art.
+ENGL 2230 - Introduction to Shakespeare (3L)(3CR) Students are introduced to the works of Shakespeare through careful reading (and re-reading) of representative major plays and/ or sonnets in order to become acquainted with Shakespeare's dramatic and poetical art.
 Both formal lecture and discussion will cover each reading.
 From time to time the class will watch tapes of scenes from the plays in order to understand how the plays might be staged and actors interpret roles.
-In addition to reading between eight and 12 plays and a dozen or so sonnets, students will take mid-term and final objective and essay examinations, report on the interpretation by a major critic (Johnson, Coleridge, Hazlitt, Bradley, Harrison, and so on), and write one short and one extended (possibly research) essay.
+In addition to reading between eight and 12 plays and a dozen or so sonnets, students will take mid-term and final objective and essay examinations, report on the interpretation by a major critic (Johnson, Coleridge, Hazlitt, Bradley, Harrison, and so on), and write one short and one extended (possibly research) essay